 - Making advertising or promotional statements about pesticide uses of a non-registered product or recommendations on usage that differ from the label instructions is avoided.

-Under federal law, recalled, unused, or expired waste pesticides may be managed as universal waste, which is a subset of hazardous waste (the RCC Hazardous Waste page has more detail).
-However, retailers should consult state laws to confirm that they also allow management of these recalled or expired pesticide products as universal wastes.
+Under federal law, recalled pesticides that have been suspended or canceled or unused pesticides that are part of a waste pesticide collection program maymay be managed as universal waste, which is a subset of hazardous waste (the RCC Hazardous Waste page has more detail).
+However, retailers should consult state laws to confirm that they also allow management of these recalled or unused pesticide products as universal wastes.
 If a pesticide is returned, retailers should pay special attention to determine whether it is appropriate for resale.
 If the product has been opened and used (i.e., some of the product is missing), or if the label is damaged or obscured, then the product is not appropriate for resale.
-Retailers should not attempt to attach new labels or repair pesticide containers unless they are registered with EPA as pesticide producing establishments and/or the retailer submits a written proposal to EPA, and EPA approves the specifically defined proposal to make such container repairs.
+Retailers should not attempt to attach new labels or repair pesticide containers unless they are registered with EPA as pesticide producing establishments and have an approved minor repair program under EPA’s Container Repair Interim Policy.
 See the Pesticide Container Repair Interim Policy for more details.

 Toxic Substances Control Act (TSCA)